alexnm/house-moldovan-blog/src/posts/spotlights/iguazu.md

 The Argentinians will say their side is more spectacular because you are inches from the water.
 The Brazilians will argue that their side is more spectacular as you get the panoramic view of the entire area.
 We can only recommend that you visit both sides and decide for yourselves!

+- where it's located
+- how to get there
+- argentinian vs brazilian

 ## Argentinian side

+- description
+- open hours
+- circuits

 There are two main circuits that you can walk on: the lower and upper circuits.
 As their name suggests, they are in both the lower and upper parts of the waterfalls.
 You need a full day to cover them, but it's worth it: both are spectacular.
 From the lower ones, you get to see a panoramic view of the falls complex, while from the upper circuit you get to really experience the waterfalls in the most attractive point: hear the roar and get wet on top of the Devil's Throat.